vil451/distrogo/README.md

 # Distrogo

-Distrogo is a command-line tool for managing Docker containers easily.
-It provides a set of commands to create, start, enter, and list Docker containers with a user-friendly interface.
+Distrogo is a tool for launching containers directly in your terminal.
+The created container integrates with the host system and the working directory, providing command-line utilities for interacting with the local project environment.
+This container can then be used to work with the project's file system and perform various tasks related to its development and management.

 ## Table of Contents